 In 2013, Adams gave a speech alleging that anti-tax activist Grover Norquist is a stealth Muslim.
 “As you see,” Adams told the audience, “he has a beard and he is showing signs of converting to Islam, himself.
 He has married a Muslim woman.”

-In a 2012 newsletter the Forum told its supporters, “Sharia law is becoming part of the American landscape as Christianity is being systematically removed.
+In a 2012 newsletter, the Forum noted, “Sharia law is becoming part of the American landscape as Christianity is being systematically removed.
 Christian students are being told they cannot pray at school activities or even pray in front of American institutions, while public school students adopt Muslim names, pray on prayer rugs and celebrate Ramadan under a state-mandated curriculum.”

-In the April 2012 edition of their monthly newspaper, Education Reporter, the Eagle Forum reprinted inner core group ACT!
+In the April 2012 edition of their monthly newspaper, Education Reporter, the Eagle Forum reprinted ACT!
 For America’s list of reasons that “textbooks promote Islamist agenda[s]”.
 The list included fearmongered claims about Islam’s reference in school textbooks, such as:

 - “The doctrine of jihad is omitted, incorrectly defined, inaccurately described, or understated.”

 - “Faulty description of women’s rights under Islam: The oppressive and discriminatory nature of Sharia law with respect to women is omitted, mischaracterized, or understated.”